 These are bonds issued by the UK Government.
-They are viewed as a secure investment because there is thought to be little risk of the Government defaulting on payment.
-The interest on bonds can be 'index-linked', which means they increase in line with inflation, or can be fixed.
-Gilts and bonds are viewed as helping to protect the amount of money needed to buy an annuity as the cost of buying an annuity depends partly on the price of bonds.
+They are viewed as a relatively secure investment because there is thought to be little risk of the Government defaulting on payment.

+The interest on gilts can be "index-linked", which means it increases in line with inflation, or it can be fixed.
+Gilts and bonds are viewed as helping to protect the amount of money needed to buy an annuity as annuity costs depend partly on the price of bonds.